DOS boot sector (either on the partition itself or in the diskette boot sector)

 list and also the first sector of data zone (where the clusters reside).
 It

-" field of the partition boot sector to
+will use "hidden sectors" field of the partition boot sector to

 correctly offset the whole partition for physical disk reads.
 Exact